How To Make Aromatherapy Lotion

 - For oily skin: cypress, lemon, tea tree

 - For dry skin: carrot seed, helichrysum, rose

 - For sensitive skin: German chamomile, lavender, neroli

-Note: Lemon and most other citrus oils increase your skin's sensitivity to sun.
+Note: Lemon and most other citrus oils may increase your skin's sensitivity to UV light.
 After applying these oils, avoid the sun for at least a few hours.

 Source: Making Aromatherapy Creams and Lotions

 Here are four different ways to make aromatherapy lotion at home.

 DIY Aromatherapy Lotion

 If you want to make this lotion, you need the following tools: